Aeroplane Mosque

 Description

-Aeroplane Mosque is built on 9 kathas of land.
+The Aeroplane Mosque is built on 9 kathas of land.
 It is a five-story religious structure.
 The residential madrasa is located on the fifth floor.[2]
-Next to the mosque, there is a circular staircase which forms a significant part of the building.
+Next to the mosque, there is a spiral staircase which forms a significant part of the building.
 A replica of an airplane is placed on top of the five-story staircase.[3]
 The mosque is maintained and managed through the rent of shops owned by it as waqf property and received donations.[2]

 References